NicholasThrom/ts-do-lang/style-guide.md

 Lines should not exceed 80 characters.
 This improves diffs.

-Break lines in natural places, not after 80 characters.
+Break lines in natural places, not just after 80 characters.
 This saves time if the length of one line changes.

 ## File Structure